hermannsblum/kindle_infoscreen/README.md

 Switch on and off devices, lights, or music in your house from a wall-mounted e-paper display.

 **Why?**
-I had a kindle laying around and preferred an e-paper display without background light over a wall mounted tablet.
+I had a kindle laying around.
 However, even new kindles run a 2009ish chromeium browser that does not support modern javascript, also not the home-assistant UI.

 # How To